Buying Weed in Las Vegas: The Basics

 Closest dispensary to Harry Reid International Airport, offers delivery service to private residences

 This is not a complete list.
-Clark County has approximately 103 licensed dispensaries.
-See the full CCB directory for all locations.
+Clark County has approximately 103 licensed dispensary locations.
+See the full CCB directory for all addresses.

 How to Get to a Dispensary